-Phil’s books focus on the intersections of religion and culture and strive to help leaders and practitioners cultivate communities of faith that are rooted in the justice, solidarity, and love expressed in (but not necessarily confined to) the life of Jesus.
-His writing is informed by his experiences as an exvangelical who found a home in progressive Christianity; his curated volumes feature leading voices like Nadia Bolz-Weber, Rita Nakashima Brock, Monica Coleman, Miguel De La Torre, Carol Howard Merritt, Wil Gafney, and many others who write about the complexities of life, faith, and community, all in pursuit of the healing, mending, and repairing of the world.
+Phil’s books are designed to help readers cultivate communities of faith committed to the justice, solidarity and love expressed in (but not confined to) the life of Jesus.
+His writing is informed by his experiences as a former evangelical who found a home in progressive Christianity; his curated volumes feature leading voices like Nadia Bolz-Weber, Rita Nakashima Brock, Monica Coleman, Miguel De La Torre, Carol Howard Merritt, Wil Gafney, and many others who write about the complexities of life, faith, and community, all in pursuit of the healing, mending and repairing of the world.

 Preaching as Resistance: Voices of Hope, Justice, and Solidarity

-As nationalism, patriarchy, and alt-right fear-mongering threaten our troubled nation, the pulpit has again become a subversive space of sacred resistance.
-Preaching as Resistance confronts, resists, and troubles the dangerous structures of authoritarianism and oppression crashing in from all sides – and shows how leaders can proclaim the transformation, possibility, and hope stirring in the gospel of Christ.
+As nationalism, patriarchy and alt-right fear-mongering threaten our troubled nation, the pulpit has again become a subversive space of sacred resistance.
+Preaching as Resistance confronts, resists and troubles the dangerous structures of authoritarianism and oppression crashing in from all sides – and shows how preachers can help people experience the transformation, possibility, and hope stirring in the gospel of Christ.

 “Read, rise up, and resist!” – Carol Howard Merritt